spicetify/marketplace/src/extensions/Cristify-downloader/README.md

 # Usage (IMPORTANT)
 If you have downloaded the extension from the marketplace you must download the application in my <a href="https://github.com/AndySharp44s/Cristify-Downloader/releases" target="_blank">Github</a>, it acts as a server to download the songs, it has an easy to use interface and very configurable.

+In the future I will put the option to automatically see the updates, until then if you have any error be aware of my repository because I will upload updates as needed.

 <a href="https://github.com/AndySharp44s/Cristify-Downloader/releases" target="_blank">https://github.com/AndySharp44s/Cristify-Downloader/releases</a>

 # Cristify Downloader